Mr. Zeeshan Riaz

 COO & Founder

-He is currently a consultant and trainer for the Punjab Judicial Academy and the Lahore High Court for capacity building of judicial and ministerial staff, focussing on enhancement of their time management, stress management and change management skills to enable them to become more effective professionals.
+He has been a consultant and trainer for the Punjab Judicial Academy and the Lahore High Court for capacity building of judicial and ministerial staff, focussing on enhancement of their time management, stress management and change management skills to enable them to become more effective professionals.

 Zeeshan was raised and educated in Norway and has international experience in corporate strategy and development in Europe, working in a range of industries with extensive involvement in Green-Field and Public & Private partnership development projects.
 His last assignment in Norway was as Business Development Manager, Europe for ABB Installations, before moving to Pakistan in 2001 to work as a business development and recruitment consultant for various start up American call centres and subsequently as a Senior Consultant, Industries and Transport in the Privatisation Commission of Pakistan, from where he resigned in 2008 to focus on his independent consulting and training career.